 Cryptocurrency investing is tough enough.
 It can be exciting, but stressful.
-As you trade across exchanges and wallets, it is really hard to keep your crypto accounting accurate.
-ZenLedger is here to help you with your accounting and taxes to make things easier for you.
-We help you report and file your Crypto Taxes and Accounting- working with TurboTax or your CPA.
+As you trade across exchanges and wallets, it is really hard to keep your crypto taxes and accounting accurate.
+ZenLedger is here to help you with your taxes to make things easier for you.
+We help you report and file your Crypto Taxes - working with TurboTax or your CPA.
 We will also help you anytime you need by phone, email, or chat.

-First, we can answer some common questions about how to report and file Crypto Taxes and Accounting.
+Let's answer some common questions about how to report crypto taxes.

 Yes, according to the IRS, you have to report, file, and pay capital gains and income tax on cryptocurrency.
 Crypto to crypto trades are taxable events.
 Many people mistakenly believe that you are only taxed when you sell your crypto for cash- but that is false.
 When you sell your crypto out to cash (US Dollars, Euro, Yen, etc) that is a taxable event.

 Also note that in US tax law, when you purchase crypto with cash - that is not a taxable event.
 You have already been taxed to acquire that cash in some way.

 A trade from one crypto to another (BTC to ETH) is a taxable event.
 Investing in an ICO (selling ETH to purchase XYZ) is a taxable event.
 Income from mining, staking, airdrops, and forks are a taxable event.
 When you have losses, this reduces your tax burden.
 You can write off losses when you lose coins or get hacked.
 You can also claim capital losses on your trading, this is called Tax Loss Harvesting.

 Do I have to pay taxes on Stablecoins?